pesi-/node-busmq/README.md

 Federation enables using queues, channels and persisted objects of a bus without access to the redis servers themselves.
-When federating an object, the federating bus uses web sockets to the target bus as the federation channel, and the target bus manages the object on its redis servers on behalf of the federating bus.
+When federating an object, the federating bus uses web sockets to the target bus as the federation channel, and the federated bus manages the object on its redis servers on behalf of the federating bus.
 The federating bus does not host the federated objects on the local redis servers.

 Federation is done over web sockets since they are firewall and proxy friendly.

-The federating bus utilizes a simple pool of hot-connected web sockets.
-When a bus is initialized, it immediately spins up an fixed number of web sockets that connect to other bus instances.
+The federating bus utilizes a simple pool of always-connected web sockets.
+When a bus is initialized, it spins up an fixed number of web sockets that connect to federated bus instances.
 When federating an object, the bus selects a web socket from the pool and starts federating the object over it.
-This behavior provides the best performance by eliminating the need to wait for the web socket to open when starting to federate.

 The API and events of a federated objects are exactly the same as a non-federated objects.
 This is achieved using the [dnode](https://github.com/substack/dnode) module for RPCing the object API.